- What Is It?

 - Nerve pain caused by trauma damage

-- Nerve pain from shingles or other infections causing damage
+- The nerve pain from shingles or other infections causing damage

 - Rib fracture